Do you want to know how to write a media pitch?

 Most journalists get at least 200 pitch emails a day.
 If your email subject line doesn’t grab them, your media pitch is dead in the water.
 Always think how you can help a reporter out.

 What makes your story newsworthy?

 Your story must contain some element that makes it a ‘first’, disruptive, innovative, counter-intuitive, or a powerful human interest story.
 This is key to getting attention.

-(If your pitch is based around an event here’s how you can make sure your event press release is newsworthy.)
+(If your pitch is based around an event here’s how to write a press release for an event.)

 If your email header doesn’t contain any of these the journalist will hit delete.